Skip to main content

 docker run --mount type=volume,source=mydata,target=/data nginx

-β€’ Explicit, readable alternative to the -v flag
+β€’ Explicit, key-value alternative to -v that supports type=volume, type=bind, and type=tmpfs

 Bind mounts